furkanndgn/aa.github.io/README.md

 ## Contacts Permission
 ByeBuddy requires access to your **contacts** to provide its core functionality:

-- **Read** contacts to display them in the app
+- **View** contacts to display them in the app
-- **Modify** contacts when you choose to delete them
-- **Add** contacts when you recover deleted ones
+- **Restore** contacts when you recover deleted ones

-All of these operations happen **only on your device** using Apple’s built‑in Contacts framework.
+All of these operations occur **only on your device** through Apple’s Contacts framework.
-No contact information is ever uploaded or transmitted anywhere.
+Your contact information is never uploaded or transmitted outside the app.

 ## Data Storage
 - All app data is stored locally on your device.
-- Deleted contacts are temporarily stored on‑device to enable the recovery feature.
+- Deleted contacts are kept securely on-device for up to 30 days (by default) so you can restore them if desired.
-- The app does not use any cloud backup or sync services.
+- This duration can be changed by the user in the app’s settings.
-- If you uninstall the app, all associated data is permanently removed.
+- Uninstalling the app permanently deletes all associated data.

 ## Third‑Party Services
-ByeBuddy does not use any third‑party analytics, tracking, or advertising services.
+ByeBuddy does not use third‑party analytics, ads, or tracking services.

-For development purposes, the app uses:
-- **SwiftLint** (for code quality)
-- **SnapKit** (for user interface layout)

-These libraries are used locally in the app and **do not collect or transmit any personal data**.
+The app may include open‑source libraries (for example, for layout or code quality), but these are used locally and do **not** collect any personal data.

-## Children's Privacy
+## Children’s Privacy
-ByeBuddy does not knowingly collect any information from anyone, including children under 13.
+ByeBuddy does not knowingly collect information from children under 13.
-Since the app does not collect or transmit any data, it is safe for all age groups.
-However, ByeBuddy is **not designed specifically for children**.
+Since no data leaves your device, the app is safe for all age groups.
+However, ByeBuddy is not designed specifically for children.

+If you are a parent or guardian and believe your child has provided data, please contact us so we can ensure it is removed.

 ## Security
-Your data remains protected under iOS’s built‑in security framework.
+Your data is protected by iOS’s built‑in security framework.
-All contact operations are handled through Apple’s native Contacts API, which requires user permission and ensures your data is kept safe and private on your device.
+All contact operations require your explicit permission and are securely handled by Apple’s native Contacts API.

 ## Changes to This Policy
-Any updates to this privacy policy will be posted on this page.
+Any future updates will be published on this page.

 ## Contact
-If you have any questions about this privacy policy, please contact:
+If you have any questions, please contact:
 📧 **furkndognn@gmail.com**

 ---

-**In short:** ByeBuddy respects your privacy.
-Your contacts stay on your device.
-We don’t see, store, or share any of your data.
+**In short:** ByeBuddy never collects or sends your data anywhere.
+Everything stays private on your device.